darkrenaissance/darkfi/book/src/zkas/bincode.md

 We currently keep everything on the same stack, so we avoid having to deal with different types.
-Instead, we rely that the compiler does a proper parse and analysys of the source code, so we are sure that in the VM, when referenced, the types shall be correct.
+Instead, we rely that the compiler does a proper parse and analysis of the source code, so we are sure that in the VM, when referenced, the types shall be correct.

 The compiled binary blob has the following layout: